top of page

 When to See a Sports Psychiatrist

-If feeling rundown and depressed starts to get in the way of your training, athletic performance, relationships or daily responsibilities, more help is needed.
+If feeling rundown and depressed starts to get in the way of your training, athletic performance, relationships, or daily responsibilities, help is needed.

-Psychiatrists are specialized medical doctors who require at least 12 years in higher education and 15,000 hours of clinical training before being allowed to independently diagnose, treat or prescribe.
-In comparison, nurse practitioners (NP) require 500 clinical hours (typically supervised by a medical doctor); and physician assistants (PA) require 2,000 clinical hours.
-Sports psychiatrists are psychiatrists with specialized training, who have in-depth understanding of the nuances when diagnosing, treating or prescribing medications for athletes.
+Psychiatrists are specialized medical doctors who require at least 12 years in higher education and 15,000 hours of clinical training before being allowed to independently diagnose, treat, or prescribe medications.
+In comparison, nurse practitioners (NP) require 500 clinical hours (typically supervised by a medical doctor), and physician assistants (PA) require 2,000 clinical hours.
+Sports psychiatrists are psychiatrists with specialized training and have in-depth understanding of the nuances when diagnosing, treating, or prescribing medications for athletes.

-One major hesitation for athletes is taking medication that can negatively impact your athletic performance.
-For instance, most medications for bipolar disorder (which may present as depression) may cause weight gain, tremor or sedation that can undoubtedly impair athletic performance.
+One major hesitation for athletes is taking medication that can negatively impact their athletic performance.
+For instance, most medications for bipolar disorder (which may present as depression) may cause weight gain, tremors, or sedation that can undoubtedly impair athletic performance.
 Thus, lamotrigine, which is less likely to produce these side effects, is preferred in athletes.
-Additionally, since common medical conditions like anemia or hypothyroidism may mimic depression, it’s important to rule out these conditions by checking your blood and thyroid level.
+Additionally, since common medical conditions, like anemia or hypothyroidism, may mimic depression, it’s important to rule out these conditions by checking your blood and thyroid levels.

 As a sports psychiatrist and former student athlete, I believe that every patient is different, and my recommendations are always made on a case-by-case analysis.
-If together we determine that medication is beneficial, I’ll walk you through different options, thoroughly explaining risks, benefits, alternatives and potential side effects, so you can be fully informed and content with the next steps.
-My Masters in Psychopharmacology and Applied Psychology add even more insights on all things medication and human behavior.
+If together we determine that medication is beneficial, I’ll walk you through different options, thoroughly explaining risks, benefits, alternatives, and potential side effects, so you can be fully informed and content with the next steps.
+My Masters Degrees in Psychopharmacology and Applied Psychology add even more insight on all things medication and human behavior.

 Recent Posts